 If you’re considering a personal loan from Best Egg, it can still be helpful to check your rates at other lenders.

 LendingClub may be a better option if you have a lower credit score.
 With LendingClub, you’ll need a minimum credit score of 600 to apply, while a 640 credit score is recommended to apply with Best Egg.
 LendingClub offers similar starting rates to those at Best Egg: 6.95% but higher maximum rates at 35.89%.
 The lender also offers terms of three or five years, and loan amounts up to $40,000.
 One downside to using LendingClub is that it takes longer to fund your loan offer because it is a marketplace lender.
 On average, it will take roughly one week to receive funds.

 Best Egg vs. Prosper

-Prosper has the almost the same rates and terms as Best Egg: up to $35,000 loans, APRs between 5.99% and 36% with three or five year terms.
-The main difference is that Prosper has a few additional requirements.
+Prosper has similar rates and terms to LendingClub: up to $40,000 loans, APRs between 6.95% and 35.99% with three or five year terms.
+Compared to Best Egg, Prosper has a few additional requirements.
 You’ll need to have at least three open trades on your credit report, less than seven credit inquiries in the last six months and no bankruptcies within the last 12 months.
 You’ll also need to have a personal debt-to-income ratio of less than 50%.
-Because Prosper offers similar rates to Best Egg, it may be a good idea to check your rate at both companies to get the best deal.
+Because Prosper offers similar rates to Best Egg, it may be a good idea to check your rate at both companies to get your best deal.

 Best Egg vs. Upstart

 Unlike Best Egg, you can borrow up to $50,000 through Upstart, and there are no specific income requirements for getting a low APR.
-In addition, Upstart offers lower starting APRs at 4.96%, so if you have strong qualifications, you may be able to qualify for a lower rate through this lender (however, the average APR is 17%).
+However, Best Egg offers lower starting APRs.
+Upstart's rates start at 8.27%, so you may want to see if you can qualify for Best Egg before looking at Upstart.
 To qualify for a loan at Upstart, you’ll need a minimum credit score of 620.